 Ever since Michelin patented the radial tyre architecture in 1946—fundamentally changing vehicle dynamics by aligning steel cord plies at 90 degrees to the direction of travel—the modern tyre has evolved into an engineering marvel.

-Today, it is a precisely controlled composite of polymers, woven steel, and state-of-the-art thermal processing.
+Engineers now precisely control this composite of polymers, woven steel, and state-of-the-art thermal processing.

-To document this environment, we were commissioned to create high-fidelity 3D digital twins of two critical hubs in India: JK Tyre’s 500,000-square-foot facility in Gwalior, and its larger Chennai plant housing both the Passenger Car Radial (PCR) and Truck and Bus Radial (TBR) divisions.
+To document this environment, JK Tyre commissioned us to create high-fidelity 3D digital twins of two critical hubs in India: the 500,000-square-foot facility in Gwalior, and the larger Chennai plant housing both the Passenger Car Radial (PCR) and Truck and Bus Radial (TBR) divisions.

-Digitising over a million square feet of active space isn't just a matter of pressing a button.
-It involves sweltering heat, multi-storey steel climbs, immense data management, and coordinating with a diverse, dedicated workforce operating under constant motion.
+Digitising over a million square feet of active space requires far more than just pressing a button.
+It demands navigating sweltering heat, managing multi-storey steel climbs, processing immense raw data, and coordinating directly with a dedicated workforce operating under constant motion.

 Documentation Notice: Due to Non-Disclosure Agreements (NDA) protecting the operational security of these manufacturing facilities, the interactive 3D virtual tours cannot be publicly displayed.
-All spatial imagery and visual documentation within this article are copyright owned by Adostrophe.
+All spatial imagery and visual documentation within this article remain the copyrighted property of Adostrophe.

 Executive Summary

-• Scale Documented: Over 1 million sq ft across the highly advanced Gwalior and Chennai facilities.
+- Scale Documented: Over 1 million sq ft captured across the highly advanced Gwalior and Chennai facilities.

-• The Human Element: Navigating thermal extremes, active machinery, and a highly cooperative, diverse workforce operating across four shift cycles.
+- The Human Element: Navigating thermal extremes, active machinery, and a highly cooperative workforce operating across four shift cycles.

 Enterprise Applications of the Digital Twin